mps9506/echor/cran-comments.md

 ## Comments

-* This release provides minor bug fixes for end users and removes `rlang::dots_values()` due to upcoming soft depreciation.
+* This release fixes current check errors in examples.
+All functions now correctly return a message with no warning or error when internet resources are not available or have changed.

 Other comments:

 * Examples are wrapped in \donttest{} since they rely on an internet connection and API will rate limit when automatically tested or run.